yemistar/Distributed_Java_and_C_code_system/README.md

 # Distributed_Java_and_C_code_system

-This was a fun school project that deals with java and c code communcating If you are intrested in trying it yourself, the project description is in [ **ProjectDes.pdf** ](https://github.com/yemistar/Distributed_Java_and_C_code_system/blob/main/ProjectDes.pdf).
+This was a fun school project that deals with java and c code communicating If you are intrested in trying it yourself, the project description is in [ **ProjectDes.pdf** ](https://github.com/yemistar/Distributed_Java_and_C_code_system/blob/main/ProjectDes.pdf).